 Housing: Some colleges have priority housing and year-round options.
 The Independent Youth Housing Program is available in certain parts of the state.
 It provides rental assistance and case management services to eligible youth aged out of the foster care system.
 This program may be able to help your students in foster care find a safe, affordable place to live and help them become independent.
-Learn more about eligibility and its services at http://independence.wa.gov/programs/independent-youth-housing-program/
+Learn more about eligibility and its services at www.dcyf.wa.gov/services/foster-youth

-Independent Living Program (ILP): This program can provide foster youth with essential life skills and support.
-It is designed to enhance their ability to live independently by increasing their skills, knowledge and ability in the following areas:
+Independent Living Program (ILP): This program can provide foster youth essential life skills and support.
+It is designed to enhance their ability to live independently by increasing their skills, knowledge, and ability in the following areas:

 - Educational stability, advocacy, and achievement

-- Post high school education preparation
+- Post-high school education preparation

 - Income maintenance

 - Employment/vocational readiness

 - Housing